keiiiuh/DjangoAPP/README.md

 # DjangoAPP
 cicd
-Now stopped. all what i was want here is done.
+Now stopped. all what i was want here is done(but bad).